mee427/mee427.github.io/index.md

 # MEE427 PID CONTROL

+## On 17/11/2021;

+### Section #1 groups;

+*will join the theoretical class in C1-05 at 13:30

+*will join the laboratory class in Prototype Lab at 14:45

+### Section #2 groups;

+*will join the laboratory class in Prototype Lab at 13:30

+*will join the theoretical class in C1-05 at 14:45

+_NOTE: Sections can be found [here.](https://github.com/mee427/mee427.github.io/blob/master/PID%20Groups.pdf)_

 ## Announcement for Practical Lab-Works

 Component list for the practical works and project can be found [here.](https://github.com/mee427/mee427.github.io/blob/master/Part%20List.pdf) Please have these components until 17/11/2021.